ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/usage.rst

 ``rustfmt <file>...``
 ---------------------

 To format one or more files, just pass the paths to ``rusfmt``.
-This will format the passed files and all of their child modules.
+This will format the files and all of their child modules.

 Assuming following project structure, ``rustfmt main.rs`` will format the whole project, while ``rustfmt mod1.rs`` will format ``mod1.rs``, ``mod1/mod10.rs`` and ``mod1/mod11.rs``, but neither ``mod2.rs`` nor ``mod2/mod20.rs``.